ansarmukhtar/Portfolio/README.md

 Hi, I’m Ansar Mukhtar.
 I’m a finance and data analytics professional with a Master’s in International Business and hands-on experience in FP&A, controlling, and business analysis.
 Over the past few years, I’ve built financial models, dashboards, and analysis tools that turn raw data into clear, decision-ready insights.

-This portfolio brings together a selection of my work — from budgeting and forecasting to SQL-driven financial reporting — to show how I approach real-world business problems.
+This portfolio brings together a selection of my work from budgeting and forecasting to SQL-driven financial reporting to show how I approach real world business problems.

 ---